-The Company has no employees and there are no employees of the Company's subsidiaries who are immediate family members of the Directors and there are also no employees of the Company or its subsidiaries who are related to any Substantial Shareholder for FY2021.
+The Company and its subsidiaries do not have employees who are immediate family members of the Directors/ CEO or are related to any Substantial Shareholder for FY2023.

-The management of the Company is vested in the Investment Manager, TIHIM, a wholly owned subsidiary of TIH.
-The Company does not have any employees, thus there is no long term incentive schemes such as an employee share option scheme.
-All staff are engaged by TIHIM.
+As the Company does not have any employees, there is no long-term incentive schemes such as an employee share option scheme.

-For FY2021, none of the remuneration paid to the employees of TIHIM is above \$540,000.
+For FY2023, the Investment Manager were remunerated with management fees computed based on the percentage as agreed in the investment management agreement.
+None of the remuneration paid to the employees of the Investment Manager is above \$510,000.
 Other than payment in lieu of notice in the event of termination, no other termination, retirement and post employment benefits were included in the employment contracts of TIHIM employees.

-As the Company has no employee, the Board is of the view that disclosure of remuneration information of the senior management personnel of TIHIM is not in the best interests of TIH due to the sensitivity and confidential nature of such information in a competitive talent market.
+The Board is of the view that disclosure of remuneration information of the senior management personnel of TIHIM is not in the best interests of TIH due to the sensitivity and confidential nature of such information in a competitive talent market.
 The Board is of the opinion that such disclosure may affect the retention or recruitment of competent personnel in a highly competitive business environment the Company operates in as well as the competitive pressures in the talent market due to limited talent pool.
 The Company needs to maintain stability and business continuity and any attrition in the key management personnel team would not benefit the Company.
-Accordingly, due to confidentiality and sensitivity issues attached to remuneration matters, especially in the case where the TIHIM has only 13 employees, of which 3 (including CEO) are key management personnel in FY2021, it would not be in the best interests of the Company to disclose the names, amounts and breakdown of the key management personnel (who are not directors or the CEO) in remuneration bands of S\$250,000 as well as the total remuneration paid to these key management personnel as recommended by the Code.
+Accordingly, due to confidentiality and sensitivity issues attached to remuneration matters, especially in the case where TIHIM has less than 20 employees in FY2023, of which 3 (including the CEO) are key management personnel, it would not be in the best interests of the Company to disclose the names, amounts and breakdown of the key management personnel (who are not directors or the CEO) in remuneration bands of S\$250,000 as well as the total remuneration paid to these key management personnel as recommended by the Code.